-Pupil absence is monitored by the school on a daily basis, with the Attendance Team working closely with parent/carers and the pupils to support regular attendance in school.
+Pupil absence is monitored on a daily basis.
+The Attendance Team works closely with parent/carers to support regular attendance in school.

-If our school has concerns over a pupils' attendance, the Attendance Officer will contact parent/carers to discuss these concerns.
-If after contacting parent/carers, a pupil continues to have regular absences, the school will invite the parent/carer to attend a meeting with the Attendance Team in school and follow the formal process detailed below.
+If the school has concerns over a pupils' attendance, the Attendance Officer will contact parent/carers to discuss these concerns.
+If after contacting parent/carers, a pupil continues to have regular absences, we will invite the parent/carer to attend a meeting with the Attendance Officer/Vice Principal or Family Support worker in school.

-Our school will offer the following examples of school support:
+Examples of school support:

 - Discussion with parent/carers and pupils

-- Issues of letters to raise awareness

 - Referrals to support agencies

 - Completion of an Early Help Assessment (EHA)

 - Work with learning mentors

 - Additional learning support

 - Behaviour support

-- Modified Learning Plans

 - Reintegration support packages

-- Working from home where in-school attendance is not possible